ChRe777/CleanCode/README.md

 They build and build and build and the end result has to be destroyed from goverment because it is dangerous to live there.

+A Plan is important to have an overview.
+Otherwise you end in a mess and feel lost in the cost.
+If the many people over many years work on a software without plan then the end result is a "Kowloon Walled City"-like software.

 ## API

 Write an open, extensional, flexible API.